shareup/signal-utils/README.md

 # signal-utils

 For when your signal has an array or object in it.
+We use this in production to build [new.space](https://new.space/).

 ## How to install